GeekyAnts/native-base-docs/docs/components/Anatomy.md

 ## anatomy-headref
 ## Anatomy

-Automatically animates views to their new positions.<br />
+Automatically animates view to its new position.<br />
 A common way to use [NativeBase](https://nativebase.io/) screen structure is to have all the components within <code>&lt;Container></code><br />

 ![Preview ios anatomy-headref](https://raw.githubusercontent.com/GeekyAnts/NativeBase-KitchenSink/master/screenshots/ios/anatomy.png)